 What to do if...I am being harassed?

-At any time, you can contact the Harassment and Discrimination Officer at the Human Rights Office to discuss your concerns and get information, support and advice.
+At any time, you can contact the Human Rights Office to discuss your concerns and get information, support and advice.

-- Aknowledge that there is a problem.
+- Acknowledge that there is a problem.
 Do not think that the behavior will stop by itself; it could get worse if you do nothing.

 - Talk to someone you trust.
 Sharing a concern breaks isolation.
 Tell yourself that it's not your fault.